 Dartmouth College professor and mathematician Dan Rockmore asked his colleagues to explain their fields and what it is that they do.
 The result is an accessible, entertaining and enlightening survey of the ideas and subjects that contribute to a liberal education.
 The book offers a doorway to the arts and sciences for anyone intrigued by the vast world of ideas.

-"The Heart of the Matter: The Humanities and Social Sciences for a vibrant, competitive and secure nation" a report of the American Academy’s Commission on the Humanities and Social Sciences, intended to advance a dialogue on the importance of the humanities and social sciences to the future of our nation.
+"The Heart of the Matter: The Humanities and Social Sciences for a Vibrant, Competitive and Secure Nation," a report of the American Academy’s Commission on the Humanities and Social Sciences, intended to advance a dialogue on the importance of the humanities and social sciences to the future of our nation.
+(2507 KB, PDF)

 "A quality education has the power to transform societies in a single generation, provide children with the protection they need from the hazards of poverty, labor exploitation and disease, and given them the knowledge, skills, and confidence to reach their full potential." - Audrey Hepburn